I’m sitting in Albuquerque as I write this, discussing with other entrepreneurs what their big “why” is.

 Why does what I offer matter to you, if it does at all?

 Use the comments below to let me know.

-Let me share with you my actual “why:” I do this because I want to help performers have more satisifying, successful and profitable practices.
+Let me share with you my actual “why:” I do this because I love watching performers build satisifying, successful and profitable practices.
 And, because I love to help people succeed.

 And further, why do I want that for performers?

 It’s because I witness performers with experience and knowledge deficits make the same mistakes over and over, and often blame the business itself, and that makes me sad.
 I feel if I can share best practices in the art, the commerce and the science of performance, I can help performers prevent that idea from becoming a limiting belief.